 by Luisa Igloria

+Hurry up and start winning with lightning link pokies online real money australia at our casino.
+Limited supply!
 If language is a kind of exile from the certainties professed by “the real,” then consider the poem as sleeve, as formal garment— Here, interiors can be capacious and generous as time, long as history or memory.
 Slipping into Luisa A. Igloria’s poems in Haori, we pierce through the armored exterior of fruit to see how scraps become rich compost for dreams.
+You'll find the best online casino here, you have time to get it!
 We look inside the envelope of the body, mindful of what it says and does not say.
 We learn to breathe in the intervals knowing that though we are unfinished, it is always now.
 Go to the site and get book of ra kostenlos und ohne anmeldung spielen ohne zeitbegrenzung at our casino.
 Limited supply

 What others say…